EMS use of red lights and sirens is a dangerous sacred cow

 Response times are driven more by public perception of quality service and by local officials believing that response time performance is the primary mechanism for holding their EMS systems accountable.

-Why do we respond RLS?
+Why do we respond Red lights and sirenS?

 So, if RLS hasn’t been shown to benefit patient care, why is their use so prevalent in EMS?
 The answers are a mix of cultural, operational and political realities.